Yuxia Wang

 Hi, I am Yuxia Wang (王宇侠 in Chinese).

 I am looking for motivated PhD students.
+We offer competitive scholarship (€40,000 per year), ample GPU resources (GB200), and strong academic ties with ETH Zurich, MIT, and DeepMind.
+We have co-supervision programs with ETH Zurich and DeepMind.
+Under our DeepMind Co-Supervision Program, PhD students can work jointly with world-leading mentors from Deepmind, such as Kristina Toutanova and Fei Liu.
 If you’re passionate about these topics, feel free to contact me with your CV and a brief introduction of your research interests.

 news

-May 19, 2025 | One paper (SpeechDialogueFactory) accepted to Interspeech 2025! |
+| May 19, 2025 | One paper (SpeechDialogueFactory) accepted to Interspeech 2025! |

-May 15, 2025 | Seven papers (5 Main and 2 Findings) accepted to ACL 2025! |
+| May 15, 2025 | Seven papers (5 Main and 2 Findings) accepted to ACL 2025! |

-Apr 28, 2025 | Three papers (Arabic Safeguard Evaluation, Libra-leaderboard, and FIRE) accepted to NAACL 2025!
+| Apr 28, 2025 | Three papers (Arabic Safeguard Evaluation, Libra-leaderboard, and FIRE) accepted to NAACL 2025!
 See you in Albuquerque, New Mexico! |

 selected publications